SeattleDave.com

 Hotel for couples in Midtown Manhattan.

-Our suite at the Library Hotel.
+Our room at the Library Hotel.

 Luxury hotel on Upper West Side of Manhattan.